I Spit on Your Grave (2010 film)

-I Spit on Your Grave is a 2010 American rape and revenge horror film and a remake of the controversial 1978 cult film I Spit on Your Grave (originally titled Day of the Woman).
+I Spit on Your Grave is a 2010 American rape and revenge horror film and a remake of the controversial 1978 cult film of the same name (originally titled Day of the Woman).
 It was directed by Steven R. Monroe and written by Stuart Morse, based on the original film's director/writer Meir Zarchi's screenplay, and stars Sarah Butler, Jeff Branson, Daniel Franzese, Rodney Eastman, Chad Lindberg, Tracey Walter, and Andrew Howard.

 It was distributed by CineTel, and produced by the company's president and CEO Paul Hertzberg.
 Lisa Hansen, Jeff Klein, Alan Ostroff, Gary Needle, and Meir Zarchi (director of the original) served as executive producers.
 Principal photography began on November 2, 2009, with location filming taking place in Louisiana.

 I Spit on Your Grave had its premiere on Texas Frightmare Weekend on May 1, 2010, and was theatrically released in the United States on October 8, 2010, by Anchor Bay.
 The film received negative reviews from critics and grossed $572,809 on a $2 million budget.

 The film was followed by two sequels, I Spit on Your Grave 2 (2013) and I Spit on Your Grave III: Vengeance Is Mine (2015).

 Plot

 Novelist Jennifer Hills travels from New York City to Louisiana to work on her next book in privacy.
-The gas station attendant, Johnny Stillman, gives her directions to her rented cabin when she gets lost.
+The gas station attendant, Johnny Miller, gives her directions to her rented cabin when she gets lost.
 He embarrasses himself by trying to flirt with her.
 When the cabin's plumbing becomes clogged, it is fixed by Matthew Duncan, a stuttering plumber with an intellectual disability.
 She rewards him with an abrupt kiss of gratitude.
 Matthew tells Johnny and his friends Andy Chirensky and Stanley Woods about what happened with Jennifer.
-Johnny, whose ego was bruised after the gas station incident, decides that Jennifer is snobbish and needs to be "taught a lesson".
+Johnny, whose ego was bruised after the gas station incident, decides that Jennifer is “snobbish” and needs to be taught a lesson.

-That night, the four men sneak into the cabin and taunt and assault her, although Matthew refuses to participate.
-She escapes into the woods and bumps into the local Sheriff named Sheriff Storch and Earl, the owner of the cabin.
+That night, the four men sneak into the cabin to taunt and assault her, although Matthew refuses to participate.
+She escapes into the woods and bumps into the local sheriff, Storch, and Earl, the owner of the cabin.
 Storch takes Jennifer back to the cabin, but when he finds her drugs and alcohol, he casts doubts on her story.
-After Johnny, Matthew, Andy, and Stanley return, all five men gang rape her, including an initially reluctant Matthew.
-Stanley records everything with his video camera.
-Afterward, just as Storch is about to shoot her, Jennifer falls into the river to escape.
+After Johnny, Matthew, Andy, and Stanley return, all five men gang rape her, including an initially reluctant Matthew, who thus loses his virginity; Stanley records everything with his video camera.
+Afterward, just as Storch is about to shoot her dead, a naked and degraded Jennifer falls into the river to escape.

 Jennifer begins to stalk her rapists in order to learn details of their lives.
 Stanley tells Andy and Johnny that his camera has been stolen, along with the videotape of their assault.
 Storch intercepts a videotape sent to his wife and confronts the men to find out who sent it.
 Johnny and Andy suspect Matthew.
-When they go hunting, Storch kills Earl, saying that he is taking care of "loose ends".
+When they go hunting, Storch shoots and kills Earl, fearing that he may have suspicions about the perpetrators of the rapes.